mattdutson/website/index.md

 Aside from the enjoyment I derive from its practice, my enthusiasm for computer science comes from its potential to improve the human condition.
 Unfortunately, technology can also concentrate power and threaten democratic institutions.
 I choose to conduct my work in a way that aligns with principles of democracy, privacy, sustainability, and respect for human rights.

 Finally, as if there weren't enough hyperlinks on this page, here's one to [my resume](assets/resume.pdf).

+This page was last updated July 18, 2019.